 Where face lifts tighten and lift the lower two thirds of the face, brow lifts (also called forehead lifts) do the same for the upper face, making you look

 Problems addressed by browlifts are:

-A Brow Lift is a procedure that’s usually done on people aged about 40 to 60, where the skin and subcutaneous tissue of the forehead is raised, smoothing out forehead wrinkles and raising the eyebrows.
+A brow lift is a procedure that’s usually done on people about 40 to 60 years old, where the skin and subcutaneous tissue of the forehead is raised, smoothing out forehead wrinkles and raising the eyebrows.
 This gives us a more alert and youthful look.
 Extra tissue may be removed, and the skin is anchored in its new position, either with or without sutures.

 Depending on your specific circumstances, the procedure can last anywhere from 45 to 90 minutes.

 Brow Lift Procedure

 There are several techniques for performing brow lifts, and Dr. Fante will work with you to decide on the most suitable one for your face:

 An endoscopic brow lift done using a narrow device called an endoscope, which is a small hollow tube with a camera and a light at the end of it.
 It can be inserted into small incisions.
 Dr. Fante can see on a TV monitor what he’s doing with the endoscope and can see the muscles and tissue under the skin to work safely through hidden incisions.